Introduction: Why skill based hiring is on rise

 Hard skills

-• Digital knowledge: Most of the work is done online nowadays and knowing how to use those digital platforms and digital tools has become a must.
+- Digital knowledge: Most of the work is done online nowadays, and knowing how to use those digital platforms and digital tools has become a must.

-• Project management: It doesn’t matter if it’s a big industry or a small startup, every type of business needs management and someone with good managing skills who can organize work, manage resources and meet deadlines is a talent within itself.
+- Project management: It doesn’t matter if it’s a big industry or a small startup; every type of business needs management, and someone with good management skills

 Soft Skills